 The operation is carried out under a general anaesthetic.
 A small cut (less than 2cm) is made inside the tummy button.
 A thin telescope, a laparoscope, is passed through this cut to see inside the tummy.

 The internal organs are tightly packed away inside the tummy (think about looking inside a packed suitcase).
-To obtain a clear view, carbon dioxide gas is introduced.
-This creates space inside the tummy.
+To obtain a clear view, carbon dioxide gas is introduced to inflate the tummy like a balloon.
+This creates 'space' inside the tummy.

 A second cut is made to insert forceps (similar to long tweezers) to lift up the Fallopian tubes and ovaries for a full inspection.
 If laparoscopic surgery is planned, further cuts are made.
 Laparoscopic scissors and graspers are passed through these cuts to operate.
 Usually the cuts are closed by dissolvable stitches and covered with small plasters.